Edward Costello (politician)

 Edward Costello (7 February 1883 – 27 June 1967) was an Australian soldier and grazier.
 He was a Member of the Queensland Legislative Assembly.

 Early days

 Costello was born in Thane's Creek near Warwick, Queensland, to parents James Costello, and his wife Elizabeth Mary (née Ham).
 The Costello family took up mining grazing leases at Thanes Creek in 1881.
 Costello was educated at Thane State School.
 He followed in his father's footsteps in becoming a grazier.

 Military service

 Soon after the outbreak of World War I he joined the military and was the commanding officer of the 25th Battalion in the Australian Military Forces and a major of the 11th Light Horse Regiment.

-He was awarded the Distinguished Service Order for bravery during the Battle of Semakh, on the Sea of Galilee on the 25 September 1918.
+He was awarded the Distinguished Service Order for bravery during the Battle of Semakh, on the Sea of Galilee on 25 September 1918.
 This action was claimed to be the only charge ever made by the British Cavalry before daylight.
 In 1919 he was the Chairman of the Military Courts for the Egyptian Rebellion.